Nicolás Castillo: Santiago City

 After leaving Universidad Católica in 2024, Castillo signed with Santiago City in the Chilean Segunda La Liga 2D in March 2025.

 City Soccer FC

 On 29 October 2025, Castillo signed with City Soccer FC in the UPSL.

 International career

 Castillo was listed in the 21-man squad for the 2013 FIFA U-20 World Cup.
 In the tournament, he scored four goals, including an opener against Egypt, and was the top-scorer for Chile.

 Castillo made his debut for the Chile senior team on 23 March 2013 in a 1–0 2014 FIFA World Cup qualification (CONMEBOL) away loss to Peru, coming on as a 70th-minute substitute for Jean Beausejour.

 In 2016, Castillo was nominated for the 2016 Copa América squad and was part of the Chilean victory in the tournament.
 He was subbed in the 104th minute of the final against Argentina, which Chile won 4–2 on penalties, where he converted the 2nd spot kick.

+Post-retirement

+Football 7

+Once Castillo retired from professional football in February 2026, he joined the City Soccer FC football 7 team with views to the 2026 TST Tournament.

+Golf

+In September 2026, Castillo joined the Atlas Open, a professional golf tournament at the Gira Profesional Mexicana.